Yasso9/FileExplorer/readme.md

-# Minimalist File Explorer
+# File Explorer

-Minimalist File Explorer is a simple, lightweight file explorer built using C++, Dear ImGui and GLFW.
+File Explorer is a simple, lightweight file explorer built using C++, Dear ImGui and GLFW.
 It provides a minimal, clean interface for browsing files and folders on your computer.

 Currently in development.
 Working with Linux (Gnome)